Is now the right time for Kiwi doctors to move to Australia?

 What are the perks for Kiwi doctors working in Australia?

 The main benefit for Kiwi doctors locuming in Australia is the money.
-You could be earning three times more locuming in Australia than in New Zealand – as much as AUD $3500 per day.
-It’s a fantastic opportunity to squirrel away some extra cash towards your first home or a bucket-list adventure.
+You could be earning significantly more in Australia than in New Zealand – as much as AUD $4000 per day in locum positions.
+It’s a fantastic opportunity to squirrel away some extra cash towards your first home or a bucket-list adventure, while gaining international career experience.

 Download now